lukechampine/walrus/docs/index.html.md

 Broadcasts the supplied transaction set to all connected peers.

 <aside class="notice">
 Most transaction sets contain a single transaction.
-A "parent" transaction is only necessary if the "child" transaction spends outputs created in the parent, and the parent is not already in the blockchain.
+However, if a transaction spends an output created by a transaction currently in Limbo, this "parent" transaction must also be included in the set.
+If you are unsure whether a transaction has parents in Limbo, query the <code>/unconfirmedparents</code>
+endpoint.
 </aside>

 ### HTTP Request